C 63 Sunday 33

 Jesus does not paint a picture of the world becoming better and better until it becomes a fit place into which he can come again in glory and live forever.
 He paints a picture of the world as we know it.
 An imperfect world.
 A world of both human evil and terrible natural disasters.
 It is the dangerous world with which we are painfully familiar.

-Jesus told us: This will go on happening.
+Jesus told us: Bad things will go on happening.
 But don’t be misled.
 Don’t be impatient.
 Don’t become despairing if your efforts do not appear to achieve much.
 God is weaving purpose through all things and the divine will cannot be denied.

 His disciples are called to be faithful.
 No more is asked than that.
 Nor no less.
 Bear witness to the loving God who suffers to redeem the world from its folly and sin.
 Bear witness to the Jesus who is the one True Son of this suffering love.